Donna Lobban

 Donna Lobban, also known as Donna Belle Urquhart, (born 19 December 1986) is an Australian retired professional squash player.
 She reached a career-high world ranking of 13 in May 2011.

 Early life

 Lobban was born Donna Belle Urquhart.

 Career

 Donna started playing squash from the age of 6.
 As a junior, she won five Australian Junior titles and was the runner-up at the Scottish and British Junior Opens in 2002 & 2003.
 She played for her country at the 2003 World Junior Women's Championships in Egypt where, at age 16, she made the last 16 of the individual draw, and was the runner-up in the teams event.

 In 2010, she was part of the Australian team that won the gold medal at the 2010 Women's World Team Squash Championships.
 She reached a career-high world ranking of World No. 13 in May 2011.

 She was the champion of the Monte-Carlo Squash Classic in 2017, defeating Zeina Mickawy in the final.
-In January 2023, she announced retirement from professional squash.
+In January 2023, she announced her retirement from professional squash.